Erika Evans: U.S. Attorney's Office

-2025 Seattle City Attorney
+Seattle City Attorney

 2025 election

 In March 2025, Evans entered 2025 Seattle City Attorney election, challenging the incumbent, Ann Davison, to become the first Black person to hold the office.
 Her campaign platform included three main priorities, public safety, a restorative justice model, and fight "federal overreach" from the Trump administration.
 Evans' platform also included creating a new unit to prosecute hate crimes and housing discrimination, as well as hiring more attorneys to increase the prosecution of wage theft and protect labor and tenant rights.

 In the August primary, Evans finished first with 55.8% of the vote, while Davison received 33.4%, allowing both to advance to the general election.
 Other primary candidates included legal aid attorney Rory O'Sullivan and public defender Nathan Rouse.

 Evans was a vocal critic of Davison's "tough on crime" policies, calling them "ineffective."
 She criticized Davison's High Utilizers Initiative, which targeted repeat offenders, arguing that jailing individuals with behavioral health issues without resources creates a regressive cycle of imprisonment.
 Evans called Davison's "Stay Out of Drug Area" (SODA) and "Stay Out of Area of Prostitution" (SOAP) zones a "failed policy" and "racist."
 Davison defended the exclusionary zones, stating that she has heard from community members that they are working.

 Evans criticized the Davison administration for the "doubled" filing times in domestic violence cases, stating that she would prioritize domestic violence and DUIs cases.
 She also would reinstate the community court program that Davison ended, and strengthen it to help provide better access to fundamental services across the board.

 Evans' campaign received endorsements from Washington attorney general Nick Brown, U.S. representative Pramila Jayapal, former Seattle City Attorney Pete Holmes, and the King County Democrats.
 Davison received endorsements from the majority of the Seattle City Council, and former governors Christine Gregoire and Gary Locke.

 In the November general election, Evans won the election, securing 66.8% (177,699 votes) to Davison's 32.9% (87,480 votes).

+Tenure

+Evans was sworn in on 7 January 2026 by federal judge Richard A. Jones.
+Her swearing-in ceremony was also attended by Seattle Police Chief Shon Barnes and Washington Attorney General Nick Brown.